IDEAL Peer Mentors

 Peer Mentor Roles

-- Workout (SAC) Mentors - Volunteers who encourage healthy living and support growth in social skills.
-These mentors workout with IDEAL students in the Student Activities Center, promote healthy choices, and work toward fitness goals.
+- Workout (SAC) Peers - Volunteers who encourage healthy living and support growth in social skills.
+These mentors workout with IDEAL students in the Student Activities Center, promote healthy choices and work toward fitness goals.

-- Lunch or Chapel Mentors - Volunteers who provide social support for IDEAL students.
+- Lunch or Chapel (Social) Peers - Volunteers who provide social support for IDEAL students.
 These mentors serve as friends in these more chaotic social scenarios and support successful growth in meeting social and interpersonal goals.

-- In-class Aides - Volunteers who provide in-class support for students specifically struggling with literacy, attention, or motivation.
+- In-class Peers - Volunteers who provide in-class support for students specifically struggling with literacy, attention, or motivation.
 These mentors attend Lipscomb classes with IDEAL students and provide individual support where needed.

-- Joshua Project Spiritual Mentors - Based on the Lipscomb University model, these volunteers meet regularly with mentees to provide spiritual support and direction, using a curriculum specifically designed with IDEAL students in mind.
+- Spiritual Mentors - Based on the Lipscomb University model, these volunteers meet regularly with mentees to provide spiritual support and direction, using a curriculum specifically designed with IDEAL students in mind.